Pkhoei/customer-churn-prediction/README.md

 ## 🚀 Project Overview

-This project focuses on understanding customer churn patterns and building data visualizations from a telecom dataset.
-The process includes:
+This project explores customer churn behavior in a telecom dataset and builds end-to-end visual analytics using SQL, Python, and Power BI.

 - Exploratory Data Analysis using SQL (SQLite)
 - Executing queries programmatically in Python